The Land Of Broken Links

 *OK.
 I’ll admit that the headline isn’t quite in the “Headless Body Found In Topless Bar” league

-Image: Georges de la Tour, Cheater with the Ace of Diamonds, 1635.Explore posts in the same categories: science process, The Way We Live Now, Who thought that was a good idea? comment below, or link to this permanent URL from your own site.
+Image: Georges de la Tour, Cheater with the Ace of Diamonds, 1635.science process, The Way We Live Now, Who thought that was a good idea? comment below, or link to this permanent URL from your own site.